MobileNativeFoundation/rules_xcodeproj/docs/usage.md

 ### `rules_xcodeproj_indexbuild`

-The `rules_xcodeproj_indexbuild` config is used when Xcode performs an Index Build (also known as "Index Prebuilding"), where it builds the project in the background to a separate output directory, to ensure that it has the required artifacts to perform per-file indexing based compiles.
+The `rules_xcodeproj_indexbuild` config is used when Xcode performs an Index Build (also known as “Prepare for Indexing”), where it builds the project in the background to a separate output directory, to ensure that it has the required artifacts to perform per-file indexing based compiles.